andyruwruw/chess-image-generator/README.md

 Nf2 42. g4 Bd3 43.
 Re6 1/2-1/2
 ```

 *It has a lot of different data, and can have more or less.
 But always has the moves in a list at the end.
-If you're [intersted in more go here](https://en.wikipedia.org/wiki/Portable_Game_Notation).*
+If you're [interested in more go here](https://en.wikipedia.org/wiki/Portable_Game_Notation).*

 *[Chess.com's Published-Data API](https://www.chess.com/news/view/published-data-api) returns games in this format.
 If you want to use their API check out the [chess-web-api](https://www.npmjs.com/package/chess-web-api) wrapper I created for it!.*